 Corless et al. (1997) estimated densities for several reef species in St Lucia.
 From these, the corresponding length-weight relationship from various sources in FishBase (Froese and Pauly, 2000), and the mean common length from Humann (1991), estimates of biomass were derived for selected species (Table 5).
-The estimate for Caranx ruber (4.45 t·km-2) was taken as representative for Carangidae, similarly for the other groups listed.
-However, since other species of the group are not included, this estimate should be considered a minimum.
-Biomass triggerfish and similar species was estimated using data for Mulloidichthus martinicus (11.9 t km-2; Table 5) and an estimate of 0.0116 t km-2 for grunts off Trinidad's north coast (NanSis Database.
-Mr Oddgeim The Alvheim. pers. comm.). combined estimate (11.91 t·km-2) was used representative of this group.
+The estimate for Caranx ruber (4.45 t km-2) was taken as representative for Carangidae, similarly for the other groups listed.
+However, since other species of the group are not included, this estimate should be minimum.
+Biomass considered a of triggerfish and similar species was estimated using data for Mulloidichthys martinicus (11.9 tkm-2; Table 5) and an estimate of 0.0116 t/km-2 for grunts off Trinidad's north coast (NanSis Database.
+Mr Oddgeim The Alvheim, pers. comm.). combined estimate (11.91 t[.]km-2) was used as representative of this group.